How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 Is my data safe when using this tool?

 Yes.
-The flattening is performed in your browser.
+The flattening runs entirely in your browser.
 Your JSON data is not uploaded to any server, stored, or shared with third parties.

 Conclusion

-Flattening nested JSON arrays is a common task in data processing, API integration, and frontend development.
-Whether you need a full flatten or a controlled depth-limited one, the Flatten JSON Array tool on wtools.com handles it instantly — no code, no installation, no account.
-Paste your nested array, pick a depth, and get a clean result you can use right away.
+Flattening nested JSON arrays comes up all the time in data processing, API integration, and frontend work.
+Whether you need everything fully flat or want to stop at a specific depth, the Flatten JSON Array tool on wtools.com handles it in seconds.
+No code, no install, no account.
+Paste your nested array, pick a depth, and grab the result.

 Try These Free Tools